SoftHu/tos_avg/En/QuestTalkObjectiveNode_1761998734458584.md

 Well...
 look... you're after
 the Scroll of Transformation, right?
-If you bring me a bowl of &lbrace;item.26318&rbrace;.
-I'll give you a clue about the Scroll of Human Change ......]
+If you bring me a bowl of &lbrace;item.26318&rbrace;, I'll give you a clue about the Transformation Scroll: Human.]
 1761999356499682 -->|How much will you pay?|1761999398122215[<b>Speaker 👉 Gulu Bobo Prince:</b>

 Well...
 look... you're after
 the Scroll of Transformation, right?
-If you bring me a bowl of &lbrace;item.26318&rbrace;.
-I'll give you a clue about the Scroll of Human Change ......]
+If you bring me a bowl of &lbrace;item.26318&rbrace;, I'll give you a clue about the Transformation Scroll: Human.]
 1761999398122215 -->1761999510467304{ }
 1761999510467304 -->1761999809644288[<b>Speaker 👉 Gulu Bobo Prince:</b>